Core War: Implementations

 Development of implementations of the game continued over the years by several authors.

-There are multiple versions of the game available, ported for several platforms.
+There are multiple versions of the game available, ported to several platforms.
 For instance pMARS which is open source software with source code on SourceForge, or the SDL based SDL pMARS for Windows.

-The common implementation pMars was downloaded over 35,000 times between 2000 and 2021 from SourceForge.
+The common implementation pMars was downloaded from SourceForge over 35,000 times between 2000 and 2021.